 Suzanne Kellow is a private voice teacher and vocal coach.
 For over two decades, she maintained an active studio in voice and piano in Ridgewood, NJ.
 Her vocal students have successfully auditioned and enrolled in music programs at Carnegie Mellon University and Northwestern University, as well as the prestigious Governor’s School of the Arts program in New Jersey.

-Suzanne has recently relocated to West Palm Beach, Florida, where she continues to pursue a career in music education and vocal coaching.
+Suzanne has now relocated to West Palm Beach, Florida, where she continues to pursue a career in music education and vocal coaching.

 She has a Master of Arts in Music Education from Columbia University Teachers College, and a Bachelor of Music in Music Education from Saint Mary’s College, Notre Dame, Indiana.